 The prestigious Van Loon family were the last residents of this elegant eighteenth-century canal house and transformed it into an enjoyable house museum.

 The Van Loon Museum was the residence of the Van Loon family since 1884 and was completely restored as it was during the Golden Age.
 It opened to the public in 1973.

 The best way to explore this museum is to start on the bottom floor.
 One of the rooms features a video with interesting facts about the Van Loon family and their home.
 Another advantage is that the video is in English, so you won’t have any problem understanding it.

-Visitors can explore the house at their own leisure, roaming freely through most of the bedrooms, living spaces, kitchen and garden.
+Visitors can explore the house at their own leisure, roaming freely through most of the bedrooms, living spaces, kitchens, and gardens.

-Even though Museum Van Loon is not found on our top attractions list, if you are in Amsterdam for over a weekend, it is worth discovering how a wealthy merchant family lived during the late nineteenth century.
+Even though Museum Van Loon is not found on our top attractions list, if you're in Amsterdam for over a weekend, it's worth discovering how a wealthy merchant family lived during the late nineteenth century.

 Tram: Keizersgracht (Vijzelstraat), lines 16, 24 and 25.

 Flower Market in Amsterdam (351 m) Heineken Experience (630 m) Spui in Amsterdam (632 m) Rijksmuseum (661 m) Leidseplein (693 m)